homestar92/ring-lardner-transcriptions/The Jade Necklace.md

 “Don’t you worry about the photography!” says L. N. “We've got some marvelous shots of the fleet going away and coming back and those shots of Japan in cherry blossom time will be worth all the money we’re spending to go over there and get them.
 But how about your name?
 Can we leave it out?”

 “I don’t mind,” said Wallace.
-‘But I do think you ought to keep the title ‘Harridan.’ ”
+‘But I do think you ought to keep the title ‘Harridan.’”

 “No,” says L. N. "Both Wolf and myself think my title is better.”